ColibrITD-SAS/mpqp/docs/getting-started.rst

 the setting up of remote QPU connections.
 The three supported providers (qiskit, Qaptiva and braket) can be setup from this script.

-To run the script, simply enter in your terminal:
+To run the script, simply run the following command in your terminal:

 .. code-block:: console